-What Is ESXi USB Passthrough and How Connect USB to ESXi VM?
+ESXi USB Passthrough Guide: How to Connect USB Device to VMware VMs

 USB passthrough in ESXi allows physical USB devices to connect directly to virtual machines, enabling functionalities like using USB printers or storage devices within VMs.
 This guide provides a comprehensive guide to let you smoothly configure it.